rsyslog/rsyslog/source/configuration/filters.rst

 expression-based filters.
-These will be added later when function support is added to the expression engine (the reason is that regular expressions will be a separate loadable module, which requires some more prequisites before it can be implemented).
+These will be added later when function support is added to the expression engine (the reason is that regular expressions will be a separate loadable module, which requires some more prerequisites before it can be implemented).